FilipSantic/bowling-club/README.md

 ## How to run

-These files were included in repo
+These files were included in repo for easier fetching and testing:

 ```
 package.json
 package-lock.json
 .env
 ```

-for easier fetching and testing.

 Only node_modules are missing in both server and client.